What to Do After a Hit-and-Run

 • Does insurance cover a hit-and-run for a parked car?

-Collision and uninsured motorist property damage coverage can pay for vehicle damage caused by a hit-and-run, even if the damage occurs to a parked car.
+Collision and uninsured motorist property damage coverage can pay for vehicle damage caused by a hit-and-run, even if the damage occurs to a parked car and doesn’t result in any injuries.
 Filing a police report and gathering evidence will help your insurance claim go smoothly and get you back on the road.

 • Are there any time limits for filing a hit-and-run insurance claim?